Visit Scotland to close every information centre around the country in blow to towns and tourists

 A spokesman for SkyeConnect, a destination management organisation on the island which represents tourism- related businesses and works on projects to deal with high levels of tourist demand, said: “This is another hammer blow for the tourism industry in Scotland.
 It’s the result of the Scottish Government cutting VisitScotland’s budget and comes on the back of Government cuts to Destination Management Organisations, the Highland Ranger service and key rural infrastructure funds.

-Following last December’s Scottish Government budget, VisitScotland capital funding for 2024/25 went down by 67%, from £7.9m to £2.6m with revenue funding down 4.5% to £38.6m compared to £40.4m this year, according to the Scottish Tourism Alliance.
+Following last December’s Scottish Government budget, VisitScotland capital funding for 2024/25 went down by 67 per cent, from £7.9m to £2.6m with revenue funding down 4.5 per cent to £38.6m compared to £40.4m this year, according to the Scottish Tourism Alliance.

 “Our research shows that as an organisation, we have a greater and more impactful role to play in providing information before visitors travel.
 Prioritising a digital-first model of information provision allows us to reach potential visitors at those early planning stages when we can shape their future travel decisions.